cds-snc/gcds-docs/src/en/components/checkbox/code.md

 Use a checkbox with a [fieldset]({{ links.fieldset }}) when you are expecting the user to select more than one option from a short list of items in response to a question or instruction.

-## Accessibility and coding for checkboxes
+## Coding and accessibility for checkboxes

 ### Use a fieldset and the required attribute